When and where is Atlanta Green Drinks held?

 To quote Michael Halicki, "The motivation was to have a gathering where people who care about the environment could talk to one another as opposed to being talked at and trying to squeeze networking in at the beginning and end of events that are packed to the gills with speakers.
 We all went to those types of gatherings and were frustrated.
 As Seinfeld was 'the show about nothing,' Green Drinks had similar aspirations in terms of program and content."

 Colleen left Sierra Club in 2006, at which time Jennette Gayer (current ED of Environment Georgia) moved to Atlanta and took over the reins.
-Inman Solar's Brion Fitzpatrick (current Georgia Solar Energy Association Chairman) also came on board around 2008 and organized Green Drinks for several more years, until volunteer members of Georgia Conservancy's Generation Green board took over for 2013.
+Inman Solar's Brion Fitzpatrick (also then Georgia Solar Energy Association Chairman) came on board around 2008 and organized Green Drinks for several more years, until volunteer members of Georgia Conservancy's Generation Green board took over for 2013.
 (Also check out their Save Water, Drink Beer event.)
-I began helping with Green Drinks in 2011 (namely the 'A Year In Green' events), was part of Gen Green's team (including Carly Queen & GC's Leah Barnett) in 2013, and have been organizing GD since 2014...
+Samantha Sayer began helping with Green Drinks in 2011, was part of Gen Green's team (including Carly Queen & GC's Advocacy Director Leah Barnett) in 2013, and has been organizing GD since 2014...
 While the crowd and the city has evolved over the years, a number of original friends remain, and the Atlanta Chapter has pretty much been running monthly since 2005.

 Can I attend Green Drinks in another city?
 When did it start?

-Green Drinks is held in over 400 cities around the US.
+There are over 400 cities around the US currently hosting Green Drinks events.
 While each is independently organized, they all generally operate by the same "Code".
 Visit the official greendrinks.org site for city listings.

 How can I get more involved in the local green community?